Lockyear History, Family Crest & Coats of Arms

 London had early records for the family too as the Hundredorum Rolls of 1273 list Henry le Lockier there at that time.

-Important Dates for the Lockyear family
+Early History of the Lockyear family

 This web page shows only a small excerpt of our Lockyear research.
 Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockyear History in all our PDF Extended History products and printed products wherever possible.